 17. Our time is the most valuable resource we have.

-Letting us decide on what can be beneficial to our teaching helps us avoid wasting our most important resource.
+Letting us decide on what can be beneficial to our teaching helps us avoid wasting our most valuable resource.
 We are all for camaraderie and taking initiatives but overdoing it is not necessary.

 18. The balance between a teaching job and family is such a hard thing to come by.